nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 ========================

 If you are upgrading from ownCloud 8.0, and have encryption enabled, please see :ref:`upgrading_encryption_label` (below) for the correct steps to upgrade your encryption.

+The primary purpose of the ownCloud server-side encryption is to protect users' files on remote storage, such as Dropbox and Google Drive, and to do it easily and seamlessly from within ownCloud.

-In ownCloud 8.1 and up the server-side encryption has a number of changes and improvements, including:
+In ownCloud 8.2 the server-side encryption has a number of changes and improvements, including:

-* When encryption is enabled, all files are no longer encrypted at user's first logins because this causes timeouts on large installations.
-Instead, only files that are created or updated after encryption has been enabled are encrypted.

-* The "decrypt all" option in the Personal settings has been removed, also for performance reasons.

-* A new option for users to enable/disable encryption on a per mount-point basis.

-* The option to choose from multiple encryption modules.
+* An option to create a master encryption key, which replaces all individual user keys.
+This is especially useful for single-sign on.
+* Encrypt all data files at once when enabling encryption.
+* Decrypt all data files, or per user.
+* Users may decrypt their own files.
+* Migrate all keys after a major upgrade, or per user.
+* Move your keys to a different folder.

 ownCloud server-side encryption encrypts files stored on the ownCloud server, and files on remote storage that is connected to your ownCloud server.
 Encryption and decryption are performed on the ownCloud server.
-All files sent to remote storage (for example Dropbox and Google Drive) will be encrypted by the ownCloud server, and upon retrieval, decrypted before serving them to you and anyone you have shared them with.
+All files sent to remote storage will be encrypted by the ownCloud server, and upon retrieval, decrypted before serving them to you and anyone you have shared them with.

 .. note:: Encrypting files increases their size by roughly 35%, so you must take this into account when you are provisioning storage and setting